States ramp up for biggest vaccination effort in US history

 For the vaccination effort to get off the ground, state officials have been readying systems to track supplies and who has been vaccinated.
 That information will be fed into a national network and will be critical in giving federal health officials an up-to-date picture of vaccinations around the country.

-Providers such as pharmacies and doctor’s offices will also need to be able to look up records, so people do not have to return to the same place for their second shot.
+Providers such as pharmacies and doctors’ offices will also need to be able to look up records, so people do not have to return to the same place for their second shot.
 More than one vaccine could also become available, and doses cannot be mixed and matched.

 “We not only have to bring people back for a second dose, but need to make sure that we have very good records of which vaccine they received the first time,” said Dr. Jinlene Chan of Maryland’s health department.